-Redemption The Bonds are subject to optional redemption from funds from any source on and after July fully described herein.
+Redemption The Bonds are subject to optional redemption from funds from any source on and after July are specified by the successful bidder.

 1, 2034 in whole or in part at any time, at par, as more fully described herein.